Statistical Fluctuation of Infinitesimal Spaces: Statistical fluctuations of differential structures

 \subsection{Uniform convergence}

-It is interesting to mention that the previous result can be extended to have a uniform convergence, following the same steps than \cite[Prop.
-1]{belkin_towards_nodate}.
-We then state the result without proof.\\ Let $\mathscr{F}$ be the space of smooth functions $f\in C^\infty(U_p)$, such that $e_j(f)$ is smooth.
+It is interesting to mention that the previous result can be extended to have a uniform convergence, following the same steps as \cite[Prop.
+6.1]{belkin_towards_nodate}.
+We then state the result without proof. \begin{mprop} Let $\mathscr{F}$ be an equicontinuous family of functions with a uniform bound up to the second derivative.
 Then for each $\hbar >0$, we have: